-This region rarely gets any rainfall winter.
+This region rarely gets any rainfall in winter.

 It is another reason to do the Annapurna base camp trekking in January.

-Since there is hardly any rainfall, the sky remains clear and the surrounding remain sharper.
+Since there is hardly any rainfall, the sky remains clear and the surroundings remain sharper.
 Clouds will rarely disturb you during your trip, and you can have the best time in the Annapurna region.